 Introduction to Native Plants in our Sale

-For the purposes of this sale, I have labeled plants as ‘native’ if they naturally occur in Massachusetts.
+For the purposes of this sale, I have listed “Native to Mass” if they naturally occur in Massachusetts and “Native to US” if the are native to somewhere in the continental United States.
 I have tried to provide descriptions of a plant’s native range for most perennials, trees, shrubs and evergreens.

 However the plants in this sale are not identified or sold as native genotypes, except where noted in the plant description as ‘provenance.’
 For more information about what “native genotypes” are, you can find a nice description here: https://www.canr.msu.edu/nativeplants/getting_started/choosing_plants